tocttou/tocttou.github.io/_posts/2018-02-17-better-error-handling-in-kotlin-with-either-type.md

 }
 {% endhighlight %}

 Or instead of a nullable value, an `Error` value can be returned that provides more information to the call-site about how to handle the situation.
-This method is very popular in the javascript world where functions often return objects instead of primitives that indicates the status of an execution.
+This method is very popular in the javascript world where functions often return objects instead of primitives that indicate the status of an execution.
 Example:

 {% highlight js linenos %}
 function pass() {